irinageorge/irinageorge/README.md

 ## 👋 Hi there, I'm Irina – an enthusiastic front-end developer passionate about crafting dynamic and engaging user experiences!

 I love diving into projects that push me to grow.
-Over the past year, I've been honing my front-end skills, continuously developing and refining my abilities.
+Over the past year, I've been improving my skills, constantly growing and refining them.
 Building intuitive, responsive applications is where I thrive, and each new project fuels my passion for development.
 I'm always eager to learn and improve, constantly exploring new tools and technologies to stay ahead in the ever-evolving web development landscape.

 Let's build something amazing together! 🌟